Byhalf/travelingSalesmanProblem/README.md

 # travelingSalesmanProblem
-an implementation of the ant algorithm to solve the tsp problem
+an implementation of the ant algorithm to solve the tsp problem, I am redoing this project https://github.com/Byhalf/ant-tsp-solver for fun